lducas/Cyclotomic-QISVP-Effective/README.md

 On the Shortness of Vectors to be found  by the Ideal-SVP Quantum Algorithm, Léo Ducas, Maxime Plançon, Benjamin Wesolowski.

-The article is available in this repository <https://github.com/lducas/Cyclotomic-QISVP-Effective/blob/master/article.pdf> and soon on the IACR eprint.
+The article is available in this repository <https://github.com/lducas/Cyclotomic-QISVP-Effective/blob/master/article.pdf> and on the IACR eprint <https://eprint.iacr.org/2019/234>.

 ## Usage
 ```